The closed-open string map for $S^1$-invariant Lagrangians: The closed-open map for real toric Lagrangians

 The existence of the Massey product above crucially required $\chr\k=2$, because otherwise we would not get $\mu^2(1+u,1+u)=0$, which is necessary to speak of the triple Massey product of $1+u$ with itself.
-If $\chr\k\neq 2$, then $HF^*(L_1,L_1)\cong \k[u]/(u^2-1)\cong \k[u]/(u-1)\oplus \k[u]/(u+1)$ is a direct sum of fields, whose Hochschild cohomology as an ordinary algebra vanishes \cite{Holm01}, in contrast to the case $\chr \k=2$.
-So any \ai algebra over $\k[u]/(u-1)\oplus \k[u]/(u+1)$ is formal by \cite{Kade88}, in particular the \ai algebra of the equator on $S^2$ is formal.
+If $\chr\k\neq 2$, then is a direct sum of fields, whose Hochschild cohomology as an ordinary algebra vanishes \cite{Ka86} in degree 2, in contrast to the case $\chr \k=2$.
+So any \ai algebra over $\k[u]/(u-1)\oplus \k[u]/(u+1)$ is formal by \cite{Kade88} or \cite[Section 3]{Sei15}, in particular the \ai algebra of the equator on $S^2$ is formal.
 For example, the product $\mu^3(1+u,1+u,1+u)$ can be made to vanish after a formal diffeomorphism.
 Because of the non-trivial Massey product in characteristic 2, such a formal diffeomorphism, say over $\mathbb{Q}$, will necessarily involve division by 2, and cannot be realised by any geometric choice of the push-offs $L_i$.

 In comparison, the topological \ai algebra of the circle is formal over a field of any characteristic.
 Indeed, the topological \ai algebra is $\Z$-graded, so if we make this algebra to be based on the cohomology ring $H^*(S^1)\cong\k[x]/x^2$ where $|x|=1$, the only possibly non-trivial products will be $\mu^k(x,\ldots,x,1,x,\ldots,x)$ for grading reasons.
-On the other hand, every \ai algebra is quasi-isomorphic to a strictly unital one over a field of any characteristic \cite[Lemma~2.1]{SeiBook08}, in which those products vanish by definition when $k\ge 3$.
+On the other hand, every \ai algebra is quasi-isomorphic to a minimal, strictly unital one over a field of any characteristic \cite[Lemma~2.1]{SeiBook08}, \cite[Theorem~3.1.1]{Le02}.
+In a minimal strictly unital model, those products vanish by definition when $k\ge 3$.